TRIPS AND HEALTH: FREQUENTLY ASKED QUESTIONS

 This decision is for the authorities in the country concerned.
 The TRIPS Agreement says the patent owner must be given the right to appeal as well.

 And that’s always been the case under the TRIPS Agreement?
 What has changed?

 Yes, it’s always been the case.
 What has changed is a provision that used to say that compulsory licences must be granted mainly to supply the domestic market (paragraph (f) of Article 31).
-The 2001 Doha Ministerial Conference decided that this should be changed so that countries unable to manufacture the pharmaceuticals could obtain cheaper copies elsewhere if necessary.
+Now the TRIPS Agreement has been amended to provide for an additional type of compulsory licensing.
+This change follows a decision at the 2001 Doha Ministerial Conference when Ministers recognized that countries unable to manufacture pharmaceuticals should be able to obtain cheaper copies produced under compulsory licences elsewhere if necessary.

 So all obstacles have been removed?

 As far as the TRIPS Agreement is concerned, yes.
 But to make it work requires practical steps.
 The amended rules create the legal pathway, but countries have to make use of it.
 Because it concerns production for export, those countries seeking to export under the system may need to amend their laws to ensure that such production is permissible under compulsory licences.
 Many have already done so – in fact, the bulk of the world's exporters of pharmaceuticals have changed their laws (more information on members' laws for export and import under this system is available here and in a WTO working paper ).